Yubico/yubikit-ios/README.md

 #### Q3.
 Can I use YubiKit with other devices which are not from Yubico?

 YubiKit is a library which should be used only to interact with a device manufactured by Yubico.
 While some parts of it may work with other devices, the library was developed and tested to work with YubiKeys.
-When attaching a lightning device, YubiKit will always check if the manufacturer of the device is Yubico before connecting to it.
+When attaching a MFI accessory, YubiKit will always check if the manufacturer of the device is Yubico before connecting to it.

 #### Q4.
 Is YubiKit compiled with support for Bitcode and Position Independent code?